 Myra Gohodzi MSc firstname.lastname@example.org

 Myra Mashimbye graduated with Archaeology and Physical Geography for her BA and continued her training in southern African archaeology to receive a BA Honours degree at the University of the Witwatersrand.
-She is currently enrolled at the same university for the degree of Master of Science in Archaeology.
+She has also achieved a degree of Master of Science in Archaeology.
 Myra was appointed as Research Assistant at the Museum in January 2010.

-Thys Uys matriculated from Bultfontein High School, Free State Province.
-He is currently studying towards a BA in Historical Studies, specializing in Archaeology.
+Thys Uys matriculated from Bultfontein High School, Free State Province and holds a BA degree.

 Coetzee, G. & Havenga, S. 2013.Kinders en hulle speelgoed: ‘n histories-argeologiese studie van Welkomskraal, ‘n pioniersplaas in die distrik Venterstad.
 South African Journal of Cultural History 28(1):24-45.

 Rossouw, L., Stynder, D.D. and Haarhof, P. 2009.
 Evidence for opal phytolith preservation in the Langebaanweg ‘E’ Quarry Varswater Formation and its potential for palaeohabitat reconstruction.
 South African Journal of Science 105: 223 – 227